-- asymmetric authentication (REV3.3 Prime PKI based on ECC)
+- Support of the Calypso secure session based on asymmetric authentication (REV3.3 Prime PKI based on ECC).

-Evolutions of the Keyple components after the version 2.0.0 of the SDK
+Main improvements in Keyple after the version 2.0.0

 - Support of the full card command set of Calypso Prime Regular